h1st-ai/h1st/examples/HelloWorld/README.md

 python3 helloworld_graph.py
 ```

-Best way to quickly see everything in action is to run the test suite:
+To quickly see everything in action at once, run the test suite:

 ```
 % nose2